johanpiquet/jopi-loader/README.md

 It's a loader, which has two goals:
 * Allowing custom imports for node.js and bun.js.
-* Offer watcher doing automatic restart on file change and automatic browser refresh.
+* Offer watcher doing automatic restart on file change and automatic browser refresh (--jopi-dev).

 ## Custom imports